geraldOslo/EndodonticMeasurements/README.md

 # Instructions for use
 Introduction
 Repeated measurements of sites, distances and angles for the evaluation of the outcome of endodontic treatment can be time consuming and error prone.
 We provide a tool which allows the observer to concentrate on locating the correct point of the site and store the coordinates by mouse clicks.
 The plugin is an extension of the free and open source image processing and analyzing package ImageJ1.
 It is written in the Java language and the source code is distributed under the Creative Commons Attribution 4.0 International Public License.
-The plugin is based on a similar plugin used to measure periodontal attachment level loss (ref to come).
+The plugin is based on a similar plugin used to measure periodontal attachment level loss [2].
 With the plugin a spreadsheet for calculation of distances and angles is available.
 Copy the entire Endodontic_Measurements to the plugins folder of your ImageJ installation.